Credit hours: 48

 Length of program: two years

 Our mission is to prepare students for doctoral study.
-If you are interested in obtaining licensure to work as a master's level therapist, our program would not be a good fit for you.
+If you are interested in obtaining licensure to work as a master's level therapist, the Master of Arts in Counseling (Clinical Mental Health Counseling Track) would be a better fit for you.

 A variety of electives are available in areas such as cognition, personality, advanced statistics, development.